When Atlantic Canada wished winter 'would just go away'

-It was up to the CBC's Natalie Clancy to provide the latest round-up on what Old Man Winter had thrown at Newfoundland and Labrador.
+It was up to the CBC's Natalie Clancy to provide the latest round-up on what winter had thrown at Newfoundland and Labrador.

 "The storm hit just as city workers were getting rid of the last batch of snow," she said, as viewers saw shots of a dump truck unloading its cargo of snow into the harbour.

 "Another blizzard wouldn't be so bad if it weren't on top of about a dozen since Christmas."

 For the Newfoundlanders living through it, the snow was relentless.

 "Hardest winter I've seen in my lifetime," a man in a parka told The National.
 "It's terrible, terrible, terrible."